ddbj/www/_ddbj/identifiers-e.md

 ### Viruses  {#virus}

 Usually, we recommend using [/isolate](/ddbj/qualifiers-e.html#isolate) qualifiers for viral data.
-For frequently submitted pathogenic viruses like SARS-CoV-2 or others, we strongly recommend you using [/isolate](/ddbj/qualifiers-e.html#isolate) qualifiers with the identifiers in the following format recommended by [ICTV](https://ictv.global/ ).
+For frequently submitted pathogenic viruses like SARS-CoV-2 and Influenza virus, we strongly recommend you using [/isolate](/ddbj/qualifiers-e.html#isolate) qualifiers with the identifiers in the following format recommended by [ICTV](https://ictv.global/ ).
 -   Format: ```[virus_type]/[host_common_name]/[locality_name]/[sample_identifier]/[year]```
 -   Example: ```SARS-CoV-2/human/Japan/A12/2021```